vseryakov/alpinejs-app/README.md

 - `onDelete` manages cleanup by stopping timers.
 - `toggle` method now highlights template toggling and broadcasts changes via events.

-For complete interaction, access the "index.html" included, and experiment by opening it.
+For complete interaction, access the "examples/index.html" included, and experiment by opening it.

+The examples/ folder contains more components to play around and a bundle.sh script to show a simple way of bundling components together.

 ## API